 And call it love

-So, if you’re looking for somewhere you’ll love and are open to a little weirdness, the castle may be just for you.
+So, if you’re looking for somewhere you might like to fall in love with and are open to a little weirdness, the castle may be just for you.
 If you’re looking for bland predictability, take a look at Booking.com (you can find your own link though).

-Wishing you a happy and weird New Year.
+Wishing you a happy and weird New Year from everyone at Augill.